Luos-io/Pyluos/README.md

 [![Build Status](https://travis-ci.org/pollen-robotics/pyluos.svg?branch=master)](https://travis-ci.org/pollen-robotics/pyluos)

-Pyluos lets you easily connect, interact and program your [luos](https://www.luos-robotics.com) based robots.
+Pyluos lets you easily connect, interact and program your [luos](https://www.luos.io) based devices.

 The API was designed to be as simple as possible and let you focus on **bringing life to your ideas!**

-*You can find more information on luos on https://www.luos-robotics.com.*
+*You can find more information on luos on https://www.luos.io.*

 ## Install Pyluos